-The study has two dependent variables: Conventional Knowledge Transfer (CKT) and Reverse Knowledge Transfer (RKT).
-CKT and RKT were measured using the 6-item scale developed by Yang, Mudambi, & Meyer (2008) as revised by Najafi-Tavani, Giroud, & Sinkovics, (2012).
-Variables were operationalized on a 7-item Likert scale.
+Transfer (CKT) and Reverse Knowledge Transfer (RKT).
+CKT and RKT were measured using the 6-item scale developed by Yang et al. (2008) as revised by Najafi-Tavani et al. (2012).
+Variables were operationalized on a 7-item Liket scale.